Herbie Goes Bananas: Plot

 Picking up sometime after the Trans-France Race, Pete Stancheck has inherited Herbie from his uncle, Jim Douglas, and travels to Puerto Vallarta, Mexico with his friend Davy "D.J."
 Johns to retrieve the car.
 They get directions from Paco, a comically mischievous, orphaned pickpocket to the car lot.
 Unable to pay the holding fee due to Paco taking their wallets, the pair quickly leave in Herbie to find him.
 Elsewhere, Paco pickpockets one of the members of a trio of three villains who are planning to steal gold from some forgotten Inca ruins.
 The trio chase Paco after realizing the film showing the location of the gold is in the stolen wallet, but Pete and DJ catch him first.

 Paco hides in Herbie's hood and is consequently loaded on the Sun Princess cruise ship, bound for Rio de Janeiro, where Pete and DJ plan to enter Herbie in the Brazil Grand Prêmio.
 En route, they meet an anthropology student named Melissa and her extravagant, eccentric aunt Louise, who is trying to find a husband for her niece.
 When Herbie wreaks havoc on board, Pete pretends to court Melissa, intending that her Aunt Louise will sponsor their race.

 Meanwhile, Paco is discovered by the crew and locked in the hold by Captain Blythe.
 Herbie (whom Paco calls "Ocho") helps Paco escape, and they ruin the ship's costume party while trying to escape the crew.
-Captain Blythe has his men drop Herbie into the ocean as punishment, while Pete, DJ, Melissa and Aunt Louise are ordered off at the next port.
-Paco evades the police sent to pick him up, ending up at an inlet, where he rescues the now rusty Herbie when he resurfaces from the ocean.
-The two go into business with Herbie as a taxi.
+Captain Blythe has his men drop Herbie into the ocean as punishment for his actions, while Pete, DJ, Melissa and Aunt Louise are ordered off at the next port, Panama.
+At the dock, Paco evades the ship crew and the gold thieves, who are waiting for him.

+Soon after, the now rusty Herbie resurfaces from the ocean at the Panama Canal, and Paco rescues Herbie as he is about to drown in a nearby inlet.

+After Herbie is resuscitated, Paco and Herbie go into the taxi business.
 The gold thieves soon find Paco and threaten to use an acetylene torch to cut up Herbie if Paco doesn't give them the film, which Paco put in Pete's wallet by mistake.
 Paco manages to get Pete's wallet, but as he and Herbie escape the men they are hailed by both Louise and Blythe.
 Melissa quickly commandeers a dilapidated bus so she, Pete, and DJ can go after them.